The late Dale Culver’s family expressed dismay and delayed RCMP misconduct hearing

 Dale Culver’s family holds his photo at a news conference in Prince George, B.C.
 Photo: Lee Wilson/APTN News

-In an emailed statement to APTN News, Cpl.
-Madonna Saunderson, media relations from BC RCMP E Division, wrote that the RCMP had cooperated with the investigations.
+In an emailed statement to APTN News, RCMP spokesperson Cpl.
+Madonna Saunderson said the force had cooperated with the investigations.

-“The BC RCMP fully cooperated with the IIO BC during their investigation, and fully supports independent investigations, and judicial reviews of police-involved incidents as required,” the statement read.
+“The B.C.
+RCMP fully cooperated with the [Independent Invcstigations Office (IIO)] during their investigation, and fully supports independent investigations and judicial reviews of police-involved incidents as required,” the statement read.

-Saunderson confirmed that the RCMP officers are all still employed and on-duty.
+Saunderson confirmed the RCMP officers are all still employed and on duty.

-BC Regional Chief Terry Teegee, Assembly of First Nations called for change along with the family at the press conference.
+B.C.
+Regional Chief Terry Teegee of the Assembly of First Nations called for change alongside the family at the news conference.

-He listed the Truth and Reconciliation Commission, MMIW Inquiry and other plans and commissions as well as the United Nations Declaration on the Rights of Indigenous Peoples, and called on all of the proposed calls to action to be completed.
+He listed the Truth and Reconciliation Commission, the MMIW Inquiry, and other plans and commissions – as well as the United Nations Declaration on the Rights of Indigenous Peoples – and said all of their proposed calls to action should be completed.

-In 2020, his family member, Everett Patrick, a 42-year-old father from the Lake Babine Nation, died after suffering a severe injury in the Prince George’s detachment.
+In 2020, Teegee’s family member, Everett Patrick, a 42-year-old father from Lake Babine Nation, died after suffering a severe injury in the Prince George detachment.

-Last year, the IIO asked the Crown to consider charges against one officer.
-As APTN previously reported the BC Prosecution Service says they do not have a timeline for their decision.
+Last year, the IIO asked the Crown to consider laying charges against one officer.
+As APTN previously reported, the BC Prosecution Service says it does not have a timeline for its decision.

 Read More: